MicrosoftDocs/win32/desktop-src/Debug/using-an-exception-handler.md

 ---
-Description: 'The following examples demonstrate the use of an exception handler.' ms.assetid: 'c3b4e696-9f45-4616-ac6b-07ba29750bb2'
+Description: The following examples demonstrate the use of an exception handler. ms.assetid: c3b4e696-9f45-4616-ac6b-07ba29750bb2
-title: Using an Exception Handler
+title: Using an Exception Handler ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using an Exception Handler